Are Gold and Silver investing still good value?

 Donald Trump hasn’t blown up the world yet, but who knows about tomorrow!
 None of us would be shocked if he develops his trade war with China, instigates a war with the likes of North Korea, or simply makes some terrible domestic decisions in the world’s biggest economy.
 Either way, in today’s ultra globalised economy, foreign issues have more impact on the UK than ever.

 The recent tensions between Russia and the UK after the poisoning accusations could be a storm in a teacup.
 However, the Government’s strong condemnation of Russia suggests there could be a hidden agenda.
 With Putin now flexing his muscles, I’d rather own gold right now to provide diversification, just in case this escalates (especially as Russia have been stockpiling gold aggressively themselves over the past few years).

-If you’re still unsure and concerned about timing, then our ‘Monthly Saver’ enables you to purchase on a regular basis.
+If you’re still unsure and concerned about timing, then our ‘Monthly Saver’ enables you to purchase regularly.
 You can set up to automatically buy a small quantity of gold or silver every month.
-This means that if the price does decrease from one month to the next, it actually benefits you, as your next purchase would be at the lower rate.
+This means that if the price does decrease from one month to the next, it benefits you, as your next purchase would be at a lower rate.

 Over time, you buy each month at the various underlying prices, therefore averaging out the cost of your precious metals.
 It’s a great way to get started in gold and silver investing.

 The main message is that it’s necessary to take the long-term view.
 As with any investment, prices will go up and down, but as these graphs illustrate, the rewards can be well worth it.
 If you’d like to find out more about this type of investment, why not Download our free guide to investing in gold and silver.
 We maintain gold and silver are still very good value and worth their weight in, well… gold and silver!